optimalbrew/wrapYield/README.md

-# EVM yield vault using BTC-collateralized loans
+# BTC-collateralized loans on EVM chains (and maybe a vault)

-Note: There is also some documentation for the [architecture](./ARCHITECTURE.md)
+Note: See the [architecture](./ARCHITECTURE.md) as well, which has a step by step quickstart for local testing / demo.

 This is a poc to implement a pathway for bitcoin holders to earn yield from an EVM chain without giving up complete control of BTC.
 The  BTC will remain